Are you looking for a Yorkshire Terrier but even smaller? Look no further than their miniature cousins, the Teacup Yorkie.

-Though small in size, these dogs pack a punch with their personality.
+Though small in size these dogs pack a punch with their personality and are very affectionate.

 Just like their standard sized cousins, they are very sassy in nature, albeit curious and loving.

-Although now companion dogs, Yorkies were originally bred as working dogs and as a result love to be busy, be that chasing a ball or getting a belly rub.
+Although now companion dogs, Yorkies were originally bred as working dogs.
+As a result they love to be busy, be that chasing a ball or getting a belly rub.

 Despite their tiny size, Yorkies are known for their big hearts.

-They are very loving dogs, and their favourite place to be is on their owner’s lap.
-However, despite this, care must be taken around them due to their small size and fragility (more on that later in the care guide).
+They are very loving dogs, and their favorite place to be is on their owner’s lap.

-Although loving with people, they tend to shy away from other dogs and pets due to their smaller size, preferring to be beside their human for comfort.
+Although affectionate towards people, they tend to shy away from other dogs and pets due to their smaller size, preferring to be beside their human for comfort.

-They are tenacious dogs, barking at everything from a passing car to the mailman to guests in your house.
-This tendency can be mediated with socialization as a young dog, as well as training and exercise.
+They are tenacious dogs that bark at everything from a passing car to the mailman or guests in your house.
+This tendency can be mediated with socialization as a puppy, as well as training and exercise.